grame-cncm/faustcourse/session3/content.md

 Note that amplitude modulation works with any type of waveform and that triangle, sawtooth, or square waves from lesson 1 could be used here instead of sine waves and will likely produce richer sounds.
+As an exercise, you should try to do this.

+We recommend you to save the code that you just wrote in a file on your computer as we'll reuse some of it in the next lessons.

 ## Lesson 3: Frequency Modulation Synthesis